 A Solo Trip from Perth to Margaret River

-After visiting Perth Alone, 300km south of the city, lies one of the most surprising regions for Food and Wine in Australia.
+After visiting Perth Alone, 300km south of the city, lies one of Australia’s most surprising regions for Food and Wine.
 It’s a pleasant and comfortable highway drive to get there.
 You will need a car to explore the area between Margaret River, Busselton and the Geographe Bay region.

 My tip: Add an extra 200-300 km and travel to Walpole, Denmark and further south to Albany to visit the wild coastal landscapes and see the famous Tall Trees.

-All roads are sealed and in the right conditions — plan at least 4-5 days for Margaret River, exploring the Geographe Bay Region, plus 4-5 days for travelling South Western Australia.
+All roads are sealed and in the right conditions — plan at least 4-5 days for Margaret River, explore the Geographe Bay Region and spend 4-5 days travelling South Western Australia.

 Travelling Alone Down South Western Australia